leeds-rust-belt/roguelike-tutorial/README.md

 ## About The Project
 A start to learning how to code up a console based roguelike in rust based on a tutorial supplied at https://tomassedovic.github.io/roguelike-tutorial/

+Note: Right now this is a single file nightmare.
+This is because of the way the tutorial is structured.
+I shall refactor it at some point so it's less insane

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Getting Started